weixin10/Understanding-and-predicting-blight-compliance/README.md

 1. Data processing steps (Reduced the number of input features, introduced time to hearing as a new feature and converted categorical data into numerical data.)
 2. Exploratory data analysis exploring the relationship between various input features and compliance.
 3. The model evaluation metrics chosen.
 4. The performance of Logistic Regression as a baseline model, followed by Random Forest Classifier and XGBoost Classifier as more accurate models.
-Optimal parameters for each model was determined.
 5. Important features for prediction
 6. Results and Actionable Takeaways